metalcupcake5/aoc2021/castform/readme.md

 idk lol
-day4 was too shit to be uploadable but I did complete it. day6 is pog champ
+day4 was too shit to be uploadable but I did complete it.\n day6 is pog champ